Cardiovascular care in Palm Beach County

 - Abnormal kidney function blood tests

 To properly diagnose peripheral vascular disease, an arteriogram or aortogram may be performed.
 If the diagnosis is confirmed, treatment options may include a balloon angioplasty, stenting or an atherectomy.

 Cardiac rehabilitation program

-JFK Medical Center is proud to offer comprehensive heart care, and this extends into recovery.
+JFK Heart Hospital is proud to offer comprehensive heart care, and this extends into recovery.
 Our cardiac rehabilitation program offers a safe, controlled environment to help your heart begin to recover and rebuild strength.
 Cardiac rehabilitation commonly involves lifestyle changes, like diet modifications and regular exercise.